 - Take the appropriate methods course(s): elementary, secondary, art, world language, ESL, or music (instrumental or choral).
 You must receive at least a B- in methods to continue into student teaching.

 - Make sure you have completed enough practicum hours.
 You must complete at least 100 hours before you may begin student teaching.

 - Submit a pre-student teaching portfolio by the end of spring term.
 You may not begin student teaching until your pre-student teaching portfolio is accepted by a member of the education faculty.

 - Complete all courses in the teacher certification sequence.
 (Any remaining subject area or degree requirements can be completed after student teaching.)

-Students are expected to take Advanced Methods in Teaching during the student teaching semester so that they have the opportunity to connect study directly with practice and to engage in discussions and activities with other students who are actively teaching.
-This weekly seminar explores a variety of topics related to the profession and practice of teaching and the relation of schools to society.
-The course also includes instruction in building effective portfolios and preparing for a job search.
+Candidates are expected to take Advanced Methods in Teaching (EDUC 660 or 665 or MUEP 660) during the student teaching semester so they can connect theory with practice and engage in discussions and activities with other students who are actively teaching.
+This weekly seminar explores a variety of topics related to the profession and practice of teaching, the relation of schools to society, and preparation for a job search.
 Grading is S/U. (Those who student teach in Chicago will have an equivalent weekly seminar as part of their Chicago placement.)

 Student Teacher Retreat at Björklunden